ECronin1973/programming-for-data-analytics/project/README.md

 ## Limitations & Notes

-- Public flight dashboards may not expose all reroute reasons; annotated CSVs supplement.
+- Public flight dashboards may not expose all delay reasons; analysis relies on available status fields.
-- Forecast uncertainty acknowledged; reroute projections are indicative, not operational guarantees.
+- Forecast uncertainty acknowledged; delay projections are indicative, not operational guarantees.
 - Visibility data may require proxies (pressure + rain + time‑of‑day).

 ## License